robfatland/costnotify/instructions/README.md

     - Go through the default configuration process; you don't have to modify anything
     - Save and click the Test button.
 It will fail until everything below is also in place

-## SNS

-- In the AWS console go to the SNS services page
-- Select Create topic
-- Enter the topic name per the Python code above: dailycostnotify
-- Enter a topic abbreviation, 10 characters
-  - Example: dailycost
-- Continue to topic details and click Create subscription
-  - Choose type = email and add your email address plus any others you think should receive notifications
-- Click on Create subscription to send a confirmation email to yourself; and then confirm that

-You should now start receiving a daily spend summary in your Inbox.
-Verify that this works using the Test button on the lambda function page.